shoelace-style/shoelace/README.md

 ### Forking the Repo

-Start by [forking the repo](https://github.com/claviska/shoelace/fork) on GitHub, then clone the repo locally and install dependencies.
+Start by [forking the repo](https://github.com/claviska/shoelace/fork) on GitHub, then clone it locally and install dependencies.

 ```sh
 git clone https://github.com/YOUR_GITHUB_USERNAME/shoelace